britecharts/britecharts/packages/docs/docs/how-tos/user-how-to-guides.md

 ## How to Customize the Chart's Colors
 Follow these steps to customize Britecharts' charts to use different color schemas:
-1. Find out if your chart supports `.colorSchema`, if so, keep on reading
+1. Find out if your chart supports the `.colorSchema()` configuration, if so, keep on reading
 1. Check the [Color Palettes demo page][colorPalettesDemo] and find a palette you like
 1. Import the `colors` helper at the top of your file
 1. Set the color palette with `.colorSchema(colors.colorSchemas.orange)` or with any other color schema